 Please provide the details of your qualifications, relevant to the post, listing your most recent qualifications first.
 If the course did not lead to a qualification you should still include this information.

-Please note all successful applicants are required to provide proof of qualifications on appointment.
+If specified in the person specification, you will be required to provide proof of qualifications on appointment.

 You should also give details of any formal or practical training courses you have attended that are relevant to the post you are applying for.